maccaspacca/BismuthExplorer/Installation.md

 The plugin folder '601_exp_send_block' should be removed.
 If this was the only plugin being used the plugin folder can be removed or renamed

-1. Copy the folder 'explorer' to a suitable folder on your server
+1. Copy or synchronise the files to a suitable folder on your server
 2. Edit the file 'explorer.ini' with settings for your installation (see below)
 3. Adjust your edge firewall settings to route your external port to the internal port configured in 'explorer.ini'